-- Oreate a mixed-use community hub next to the new RLE station, bringing together housing and retail in a vibrant setting.
-Ground level retail in mixed-use developments should be clustered near the new station, reinforcing the community hub concept. - Add new medium density infill residential along stretches of 103rd Street east and west of the station.
+- Create a mixed-use community hub next to the new RLE station, (1) bringing together housing and retail in a vibrant setting.
+Ground level retail in mixed-use developments should be clustered near the new station, reinforcing the community hub concept. - 2 Add new medium density infill residential along stretches of 103rd Street east and west of the station.
 This can include housing, such as townhouses or small scale multifamily buildings.
-These structures should be set back from the street to respect the existing single-family homes along the corridor and allow for a front yard. - Mixed-use development is well-suited for the segment of 103rd Street between State Street and Michigan Avenue.
+These structures should be set back from the street to respect the existing single-family homes along the corridor and allow for a front yard. - (3) Mixed-use development is well-suited for the segment of 103rd Street between State Street and Michigan Avenue.
 Incorporate housing into a mixed-use model in locations that have historically been single-story and stand-alone commercial buildings.
 This will bring customers to the doorstep of these businesses.
-A higher level of activity also increases safety. - 4 Cluster commercial development together, as opposed to spreading it out over the one-mile stretch of 103rd Street, to create retail nodes to support the residential neighborhood.
-Halsted Street is a strong auto-oriented retail corridor, and the retail market analysis does not suggest there is enough demand for retail development along the full length of 103rd Street. - (5) Rehabilitate unoccupied residential structures within the neighborhood fabric and infill with new low density residential on vacant parcels.

-- Single-family Residential

-Low Density Residential Infill

-Medium Density Residential Infill
+A higher level of activity also increases safety. - (4) Cluster commercial development together, as opposed to spreading it out over the one-mile stretch of 103rd Street, to create retail nodes to support the residential neighborhood.
+Halsted Street is a strong auto-oriented retail corridor, and the retail market analysis does not suggest there is enough demand for retail development along the full length of 103rd Street. - (5) Rehabilitate unoccupied residential structures within the neighborhood fabric and infill with new low density residential on vacant parcels. - Single-family Residential Low Density Residential Infill Medium Density Residential Infill School Mixed-Use Infill Commercial Infill I-57 Expy Medical District Infill Institutional Industrial Parks & Open Space RLE Station Entrance RLE Alignment School 4 COMMERCIAL MIXED-USE 103rd Street MEDIUM DENSITY 2 HOUSING Fernwood Park

-Mixed-Use Infill

-Commercial Infill

-Medical District Infill

-Institutional

-Industrial

-Parks & Open Space

-RLE Station Entrance

-RLE Alignment

-- RLE 1/2-mile Station Area

-TET PLAN
+KEY PLAN